orenwf/gcsim/README.md

 The reachable objects are those which, starting from those on the stack, can be traced by following references.
 All unreachable objects are deemed garbage and are collected by the GC upon it's next invocation.
 Once an object is popped from the VM's stack it is unreachable and becomes garbage.

 The parameters of the VM that can be configured are:
--The threshold for GC invocation - The minimum number of objects needed to trigger a GC.
+- The threshold for GC invocation - The minimum number of objects needed to trigger a GC.
--The heap size - The number of blocks available to the VM for allocation initially.
+- The heap size - The number of blocks available to the VM for allocation initially.
 These parameters can be configured via the VM's constructor VM(threshold, heapSize).
 The VM supports interfaces to push and pop objects from the stack.

 ## The probability model and mathematical justification